Kwangsa19/Ketmanto-Cybersecurity-Portfolio/Google Cybersecurity/README.md

 # Projects

-These are what I am planning to create:
+These are what I am planning to create upon my completion of this certification:
 1. Drafting a professional statement
 2. Conducting a security audit
 3. Analyzing network structure and security